bisson2000/SparseOreClusters/README.md

 Once you have your clone, simply open the repository in the IDE of your choice.
 The usual recommendation for an IDE is either IntelliJ IDEA or Eclipse.

-JAVA 17 IS REQUIRED.
-Make sure your JAVA_HOME and your PATH in your environement variables point to a java 17 jdk.
+JAVA 17 IS REQUIRED FOR 1.20.1.
+Make sure your JAVA_HOME and your PATH in your environment variables point to a java 17 jdk.
 You may have to restart your computer after changing it to JAVA 17.

 Step 1: Open your command-line and browse to the folder where you cloned the project.